- Constitutional and sociopolitical framework

 Bertelsmann Stiftung

-The Bertelsmann Stiftung’s ‘BTI Transformation Index’ provides three sub-indices: ‘Political Transformation’, ‘Economic Transformation’ and ‘Governance’.
+The Bertelsmann Stiftung’s ‘BTI Transformation Index’ provides three sub-indices: the ‘Political Transformation Index’, the ‘Economic Transformation Index’ and the ‘Governance Index’.
 Each of the three dimensions can be compared globally on the basis of selected indicators in the form of a world map visualisation.
-In addition to this there are comprehensive ‘Country Reports’ on the various countries that can be compiled in a differentiated way on the basis of the indicators given above.
-The country reports give an overview of the situation and developments in a given region.
+In addition, comprehensive ‘Country Reports’ on the various countries are available which can be compiled in a differentiated way based of the indicators given above.
+The country reports provide an overview of the situation and developments in a given region.

 Transparency International and ‘Global Corruption Index’